grannycart/by-sound-alone/index.md

 * Want a taste-test?
 [Read a "preview"](content/preview)
     * (800 words/~3 min read)
     * Not an excerpt or summary, but a series of slices to give you a feel for the book.
 (Does it begin with "In a world..."?
 Sure does!)
+* **Note: the book is heavy with profanity (they're sailors you know).
+If that's not for you, you should probaby skip this book.**

 ----------------------------------------